zopefoundation/grok/doc/reference/components.rst

 zope.container.interfaces.IContainer interface using a BTree, providing reasonable performance for large collections of objects.

-.. class:: grok.Container
+.. autoclass:: grok.Container

-    Base class to define a container object.

     .. attribute:: __parent__

        The parent in the location hierarchy.

-       If you recursively follow the `__parent__` attribute, you will always reach a reference to a top-level grok.Application object instance.
+       If you recursively follow the :attr:`__parent__` attribute, you will always reach a reference to a top-level grok.Application object instance.

     .. attribute:: __name__